JeremyGelb/spNetwork/cran-comments.md

 I added a check to ensure that the table is not empty before using it.
 The error was not raised anymore after a new test on the Docker.

+# Version 0.4.4.4

+BH has been updated on CRAN.
+I also removed the exported c++ class spatial_index causing error in the previous attempt.